WebAssembly/simd/proposals/simd/SIMD.md

 * `i32x4.widen_high_i16x8_u(a: v128) -> v128`

-Converts low or high half of the smaller lane vector to a larger lane vector, with signed or unsigned saturation.
+Converts low or high half of the smaller lane vector to a larger lane vector, sign extended or zero (unsigned) extended.